-If you are past 37 weeks, and your blood pressure is moderately elevated, your health care provider will likely advise you to deliver early.
-This may involve getting medicines to start (induce) labor or having a cesarean-section (C-section).
+If you are past 37 weeks and your blood pressure is moderately elevated, your health care provider will likely advise you to deliver early.
+This may involve getting medicines to start (induce) labor or having a cesarean birth (C-section).

-When you are at home, your doctor will likely ask you to be on bed rest.
+When you are at home, your doctor will likely ask you to reduce your physical activity.

 Your health care provider will tell you how much fluid to drink every day and what other changes you may need to make in your diet.
 You may need to limit your salt intake.

 You may need to take medicines to lower your blood pressure.
 Take these medicines the way your provider tells you to.